Getting started on Quarry

 - If you're new to IU and do not yet have computing accounts, see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

 - If you're not affiliated with IU, you'll need a faculty or staff sponsor; see About sponsoring a computing account for an IU affiliate.

-- If you already have a Quarry account and need help getting
+- If you already have a Quarry account, see Quarry at Indiana University to

-- To learn more about home directories, CPU limits and batch jobs,
+learn about home directories, CPU limits and batch jobs, and

 - For information on changing your login shell and

 password, see At IU, on Big Red II, Quarry, or Mason, how do I change my login shell or passphrase?

 - For information about disk space in home directories and scratch

 space, see At IU, how much disk space is available to me on the research computing systems?

 - To learn how to use Modules to customize your software

 environment, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I use Modules to manage my software environment?

 - View the list of software installed on Quarry.

 Job management with Moab and TORQUE

 On Quarry, Moab Workload Manager and TORQUE Resource Manager are used for job scheduling and resource management.
 For information about Moab and TORQUE, see:

 - The "Moab at IU"